ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Partial Message sending is supported by passing an endOfMessage boolean parameter to the Send Action.
-This value is always true by default, and the simpler forms of send are equivalent to passing true for endOfMessage.
+This value is always true by default, and the simpler forms of Send are equivalent to passing true for endOfMessage.

 The following example sends a Message in two separate calls to Send.